0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ```

 notes:
-Next is shuttle's postgres pool, generated at compile-time by shuttle's Postgres macro annotation here.
+Next is shuttle's postgres pool, generated at compile-time by shuttle's Postgres annotation here.

 This sets up everything you need to supply the pool, using docker on your local machine, or connecting to a real database if build on shuttle.